heuralux/.github/profile/README.md

 <br>

-I hold a PhD in Engineering, a Masters in Computational and Information Science, and have spent 15+ years building simulation, modeling, and machine-learning software for academics, the US federal government, and private industry — the kind of work that usually lives inside research labs and engineering teams.
-Much of that career has been spent translating complex, real-world problems into models and tools that people can put to use.
-Heuralux brings that same capability to a wider audience.
+I hold a PhD in Engineering, a Masters in Computational and Information Science, and have spent 15+ years building simulation, modeling, and machine-learning software for academics, the US federal government, international partners, and private industry — the kind of work that usually lives inside research labs and engineering teams.
+Much of that career has been spent translating cutting edge research into tools and models that solve complex, real-world problems people are facing.
+Heuralux brings that legacy to a wider audience.

 The name reflects the intent: **HEURISKO** — *to discover* — and **LUX** — *light*.
 Amid considerable hype and noise around AI, the goal is simply to cut